AnyKeyShik/SimpleKernel/README.md

 [![Build Status](https://travis-ci.com/AnyKeyShik/SimpleKernel.svg?branch=master)](https://app.travis-ci.com/github/AnyKeyShik/SimpleKernel)

 This is my first attempt to write something great (again :D) I want to learn how does OS work and this is main reason why I've started this project.
-At this moment system is working in 32-bit protected mode only
+At this moment system is targeted for Intel i80386 (Real mode).

 ## Features